jenno11/Bitcoin-Price-Prediction/README.md

 Create a trading signal program.
 This program will accept several signal inputs related to a specific Crypto to predict buy, sell or hold.

-We will do comparisons to other assets classes such S&P 500 and Gold.
+We will do comparisons to other assets classes such S&P 500, Apple and Gold.
-We may also compare to another crypto or the whole crypto market.
+We also compare to the top 20 cryptocurrency's.
+Sentiment Anaylsis

 ## Tasks